Convex-Dev/design/papers/convex-whitepaper.md

 #### Information Model

-Convex requires a standard information model because in order for consensus to be useful, it must be agreed precisely what the information in consensus represents, and it is necessary for any smart contract to operate on well-defined data with clear semantics.
+Convex requires a standard information model because for consensus to be useful, it must be agreed precisely what the information in consensus represents, and it is necessary for any smart contract to operate on well-defined data with clear semantics.

 Design decisions regarding the information model have been driven by a combination of theoretical and pragmatic considerations:

 - Representing types that are theoretically sound and fundamental to computing such as vectors, maps and lambda functions
 - Providing types that are generally useful for developers of decentralised asset systems
 - Supporting all the capabilities required for a Lambda Calculus
-- Using types that are conveniently represented in modern computing platforms (e.g. the use of 64-bit Long integers and IEEE 754 double precision floating point values)
+- Using types that are conveniently represented in modern computing platforms (e.g., the use of 64-bit Long integers and IEEE 754 double precision floating point values)
 - Ensuring that information can be efficiently encoded to minimise storage and bandwidth requirements

 Convex implements a relatively comprehensive set of data types, which are utilised both within the CVM and in the broader implementation of a Convex Peer (including the consensus algorithm and communication protocols).